damicoac/wunderlistExport/README.md

 ###Issues:
 * Need more robust error checking
-* Doesnt expoxt subtasks properly
+* Doesnt export subtasks properly
 * Need to add command line arguements
 * It currently doesnt parse dates properly.
 It is off by one day.
 * need to double check that recurring tasks are properly parsed